What are Changes in Net Working Capital?

 - Stretching accounts payable impacts the change in working capital.

-- If the growth rate of the company is high, it uses the cash more for buying inventories and increasing account receivables.
+- If the company's growth rate is high, it uses the cash more to buy inventories and increase account receivables.
 Cash will be heavily used for it then.

 It is an indicator of operating cash flow, and it is recorded on the statement of cash flows.
-And the cash-flow is one of the important factors to be considered when we value a company.
-It indicates whether the short-term assets are increasing or decreasing with respect to the short-term liabilities from one year to the next.
+And the cash flow is one of the important factors to be considered when we value a company.
+It indicates whether the short-term assets increase or decrease concerning the short-term liabilities from one year to the next.

 Recommended Articles

-This has been a guide to Changes in Net Working Capital.
-Here we discuss this topic in detail, including its meaning, formula, calculation of changes in working capital along with examples.
+This has been a guide to what is Changes in Net Working Capital.
+Here we explain its meaning, formula, and how to calculate along with examples.
 You may also have a look at the related articles: